Disney’s Saratoga Springs Resort and Spa Restaurant and Dining Guide

 The Paddock Grill

 The Paddock Grill is located at The Paddock Pool.
-This counter-service dining location serves breakfast, lunch, and dinner.
-I will be the first to admit that it’s unusual to see a pool quick-service serve breakfast.
+This quick service dining location serves breakfast, lunch, and dinner.
+I will be the first to admit that it’s unusual to see a pool quick service with a breakfast menu.

-However, given the large size of the resort, I think it’s warranted.
+However, given the resort’s large size, I think it’s warranted.
 The Paddock Pool is the resort’s second feature pool.
 While I like both pools at the resort, I think this one has a bit of an edge over the main pool.